zeeshanali/Online-Help/docs/Upgrade_Guide/Upgrade_EE-3.1-el7_to_LU-LTS-el7.md

         zfs
         ```

-    1. Verify that the DKMS kernel modules for Lustre, SPL and ZFS have installed correctly:
+    1. Verify that the DKMS kernel modules for Lustre\*, SPL and ZFS have installed correctly:

         ```bash
         dkms status